Follow

 Not everyone is lucky enough to form trusting friendships and romantic relationships that help them to go from insecure to earned secure attachment.

-Part of the problem is that, due to unresolved traumatic childhood experiences of abuse or neglect, people often make poor choices with regard to their relationships or don't trust people who are actually trustworthy.
+Part of the problem is that, due to unresolved traumatic childhood experiences of abuse or emotional neglect, people often make poor choices with regard to their relationships or don't trust people who are actually trustworthy.

 If you're struggling with an insecure (anxious or avoidant) attachment style, you could benefit from working with a psychotherapist who has the expertise to help you develop an ESA.